nishanthkumarpathi/usermanagementapi/README.md

-### Part 2 is Started
+### Part 3 is Partially Completed

-- [x] Update application.properties with Database Details
-- [x] Create a Model Class with Annotations
-- [x] Create a Repository Interface
-- [x] Create a Service Class
+- [x] Added Exceptions, SimpleError and Complex Error
-- [x] Create a Controller Class
+- [x] Added new Request Validation at the Controller Level

+Partially Completed